 Many different theories have been put forth regarding the origins of homosexuality.
 The current debate is whether or not homosexuality is a result of environmental or biological factors, or simply a choice and way of life.
 Social psychologists argue that an individual’s upbringing and the role of parental and family dynamics are at the root of a person’s sexual orientation.
 Other theories propose homosexuality is caused by a subconscious hatred of women.
 Biologists claim that maternal hormones have an effect on a male’s sexual orientation already in utero.
 It has been suggested that if the prenatal hormonal environment of the womb does not provide the fetus with certain levels of testosterone, the brain may not “masculinize” completely.
 Some say that homosexuality is an “error or freak of nature” (David M. Halperin).
 Geneticists link sexual orientation with certain DNA markers.
 Epigenetic theories believe, as usual, that an alteration in gene expressions plays a role in the development of homosexuality.
-In 2016, Ray Blanchard, professor of psychiatry at the University of Toronto, conjectured the “fraternal birth order effect” theory, proposing that the more older brothers a man has the more likely he is to be gay (PNAS, 2018).
+In 2016, Ray Blanchard, professor of psychiatry at the University of Toronto, conjectured the “fraternal birth order effect” theory, proposing that the more older brothers a man has, the more likely he is to be gay (PNAS, December 19, 2017).
 This hypothesis does, however, not explain why there are firstborn sons that are homosexual or why women are gay.

 Until 1973, the American Psychiatric Association classified homosexuality as a “mental disorder”!